civicrm/civicrm-dev-docs/docs/basics/filesystem.md

 # File system

-The file structure of the content management systems that CiviCRM operates in differs among the different content management systems it installs within, but the general concepts are the same.
-One directory contains the CiviCRM **codebase** (including CMS-specific code to integrate with the website), another directory contains **local files** that are site-specific, and the site will have a CiviCRM **settings file**.
+CiviCRM installs within a content-management system (CMS), and each CMS has a different file structure.
+Never-the-less, the general concepts are the same: one directory contains the CiviCRM **codebase**, another directory contains **local data files**, and a third contains the CiviCRM **settings file**.

 ## Codebase